 Learning begins where imagination becomes tangible.

-From this conviction, Johannes Glaser from the engineering office Glaser and Adrian Siebing, lecturer for new web technologies at the Service-centric Networking (SNET) department of the Technical University of Berlin, met in the electrical laboratory in Nordheim.
+From this conviction, Johannes Glaser of Ingenieurbüro Glaser and Adrian Siebing, lecturer for New Web Technologies at the Service-centric Networking (SNET) group at the Technical University of Berlin, met in the electronics lab in Nordheim.

-Amidst prototypes, tools, and creative ideas, Johannes Glaser handed over a professional fifth-generation 3D printer from MakerBot to the department.
+Amid prototypes, tools and creative ideas, Johannes Glaser handed over a professional fifth-generation MakerBot 3D printer to the group.

-This device provides students with immediate access to additive manufacturing - beyond theoretical concepts.
-Complex industrial projects in the department can now not only be thought through but also made practically tangible within the framework of student projects.
-The opportunity to realize one's own ideas directly creates a practical bridge between teaching and research.
-Students acquire not only initial experiences in 3D printing but also ways of thinking and working that characterize innovative development processes.
+This device gives students direct access to additive manufacturing—beyond theoretical concepts.
+Complex industrial projects at the group can now be not only conceived but also made tangible within student projects.
+The ability to realize one’s own ideas directly builds a practical bridge between teaching and research.
+Students gain not only initial experience in 3D printing but also mindsets and workflows that characterize innovative development processes.

-The entire department under the leadership of Prof. Dr. Axel Küpper sincerely thanks for this valuable contribution to practice-oriented education.
+The entire group, led by Prof. Dr. Axel Küpper, sincerely thanks for this valuable contribution to practice-oriented education.